-Heroin addiction can be treated with a combination of medication and behavioral therapy, which is likely the most effective measure for preventing overdose.
+Heroin addiction treatment involves a combination of medication and behavioral therapy, which is likely the most effective measure for preventing overdose.
 But, in the case of an overdose, be prepared to know the signs and reach out for help.

 Signs Of A Heroin Overdose